 Physician's statement obtained in earlier year.
-If you got a physician's statement in an earlier year and, due to your continued disabled condition, you were unable to engage in any substantial gainful activity during 2005, you may not need to get another physician's statement for 2005.
+If you got a physician's statement in an earlier year and, due to your continued disabled condition, you were unable to engage in any substantial gainful activity during 2007, you may not need to get another physician's statement for 2007.
 For a detailed explanation of the conditions you must meet, see the instructions for Part II of Schedule R (Form 1040) or Schedule 3 (Form 1040A).
-If you meet the required conditions, check the box on line 2 of Part II of Schedule R (Form 1040) or Schedule 3 (Form 1040A).
+If you meet the required conditions, check the box on line 2 of Part II of Schedule R (Form 1040) or Schedule R (Form 1040) or Schedule 3 (Form 1040A).